Definition and Background of Gardnerella Vaginalis

-BV is very common among women, in the US 29, 8% of the female population was diagnosed with BV with Gram stain in vaginal fluid.
-Susceptibility increases midst those ones who are nonwhite, practice douching, have numerous sexual partners, have sex with women, smoke.
+BV is a very common condition.
+In the US, 29.8% of the female population was diagnosed with BV with Gram stain in vaginal fluid.
+Susceptibility increases amidst those ones who are non-white, practice douching, have numerous sexual partners, and have sex with women and smoke and are obese.
+It occur mainly in women of reproductive age.
 HIV sufferers twice as often get infected with G. vaginalis and develop BV.

 Presentation of Gardnerella Vaginalis

 - Foul vaginal odor (‘’fishy odor”) especially after sexual intercourse (one of the most distinguishing features of BV).